kbase/java_common/README.md

 This generates the gradle wrapper files.

-Run `gradle build` to install dependencies, run tests, and compile.
+Run `./gradlew build` to install dependencies, run tests, and compile.
 Run `gradle tasks` to see all available commands.

 ### Building